Flooring or Cabinets First?

 They are not secured directly to the subfloor.
 They “float” on top of it.
 They expand, contract, and move with the house.
 However, if you put cabinets on top of them, they can’t shift and there may be problems down the road.

-Thicker floors (greater than 1/2″) won’t impact your cabinet installation, but they can spell trouble for your appliances.
+Thicker flooring materials (greater than 1/2″) won’t impact your cabinet installation, but they can spell trouble for your appliances.
 Even if you put in appliances before thicker flooring, you’re it’s very hard to get them out when it’s time to replace them.
 Be sure to use a flooring that is less than 1/2” to avoid problems retrofitting appliances.

 Kitchen being remodeled.